 Electric vs Gas Tankless Water Heaters

 The right type of tankless water heater really depends on the homeowner.
-While electric tankless water heaters are less expensive for the unit, installation and better energy efficiency, gas tankless water heaters are better if you have a higher demand for hot water.
+While electric tankless water heaters installation is usually less expensive, just like unit cost, and they have better energy efficiency, however, gas tankless water heaters are better if you have a higher demand for hot water.
 If you currently have an electric tank heater, there is no point investing in costly retrofits for gas.